kevinwjchoi/phase-2-project-adventure/README.md

 # Adventure Journal App

 Adventure Journal is Single Page Application (SPA) for keeping track of your adventures.
-Users can add new adventures details like name, location image URL, and type. application uses a REST API to interact with a local `db.json` file, which contains an array of adventure objects.
+Users can add new adventures with details like name, location, image URL, and type.
+This application uses a REST API to interact with a local db.json file, which contains an array of adventure objects.

 ## Components